 Writers and readers interact in unique ways.
 In all cases, writing is a one-way flow of information.
-Therefore. writers consider and include all of their readers' needs.
-Every reader is different. but an effective writer must anticipate what will be most useful to the audience.
+Therefore, writers must consider and include all of their readers' needs.
+Every reader is different, but an effective writer must anticipate what will be most useful to the audience.

 Additionally, the world is extremely diverse.
 Some readers may be more relaxed or open-minded than others.
 For this reason, writers must learn to be conscientious in their writing to ensure they won't discourage or offend any of their readers.
 If a reader is offended, any decision made will likely not be made in the writer's favor.
 Effective writing eliminates unnecessary pieces of information and ensures a concise document.
-For example, constantly using the pronoun "he" or "she" may seem gender-biased and should be avoided.
-Using stereotypes of any nature is unacceptable and could even result in legal action.
-There is more on language sensitivity in Module 3.